History of the Ragdoll Cat Breed

 Brief History of the Ragdoll Cat Breed

 The Ragdoll Breed was created in the 1960s by a woman named Ann Baker who lived in Riverside California.
 She was born Florence Annabel Cone on September 6, 1918 and passed away on January 30, 1997 at the age of 79.

 In 1963, Ann’s neighbor (Merle Pennels) had a feral cat named Josephine who lived outdoors.
 Since Josephine was feral, she wasn’t any particular breed, but rather was a mongrel mix of whatever circulated in that area.
 Josephine was white colored and reportedly had the appearance of a white or Turkish-Angora cat.
 However, being feral, Josephine was almost certainly not purebred and was definitely not registered.
 Her genetics were never tested because that technology didn’t exist in the 1960s.

 First, Ann borrowed a male cat from Merle Pennels that had the appearance of a Birman breed cat, also known as the “Sacred Cat of Burma”.
 It is believed that this cat was feral and it is therefore important to emphasize its “appearance” – it was not registered or known with any confidence what its breed truly was.
 Ann bred this cat to Josephine and Daddy Warbucks was born.

-- Daddy Warbucks became the foundational male for the Ragdoll breed.
+- Daddy Warbucks was a solid black color and became the foundational male for the Ragdoll breed.